-Orange County is also in the process of updating its Critizen Participation Plan, which is required by the U.S. Department of Housing and Urban Development for all participants in the Community Development Block Grant (CDBG), HOME Investment Partnerships, and Emergency Solutions Grant (ESG) programs.
-To citizen Participation Plan aims to encourage and facilitate input by community residents, and it establishes standards and procedures for the public participation process.
+Orange County is also in the process of updating its Critzen Participation Plan, which is required by the U.S. Department of Housing and Urban Development for all participants in the Community Development Block Grant (CDBG), HOME Investment Partnerships, and Emergency Solutions Grant (ESG) programs.
+The Citizen Participation Plan aims to encourage and facilitate input by community residents, and it establishes standards and procedures for the nublic participation process.